qiuosier/Rhythm/data/markdown/sparrow/Libra.md

 ## A PDF reader for Windows 10
 *Last Updated on May 2018.*

+This app is available in [Windows store](https://www.microsoft.com/en-us/store/apps/q-pdf-pages/9nblggh68vck).
+The source code is available at [GitHub](https://github.com/qiuosier/Libra).

 Q PDF Pages is a PDF viewer designed for windows tablets with stylus (e.g. the surface pen).
 It is not intended to be a powerful PDF application.
 Instead, it is an app for reading PDF files and taking some simple notes with the stylus.

 The key features include: